n8r0n/spark-react-example/README.md

 After installing the required tools and cloning this project, you will need to manually build the React JS web resources every time you change the client JavaScript.

     cd spark-react-example
-    cd weboack
+    cd webpack
     setup.ps1

-The setup powershell script will use `npm` to initialize a package and then fetch other packages that this project will depend on.
+The `setup.ps1` powershell script will use `npm` to initialize a new package and then fetch other packages that this project will depend on.

 # Build

-After making changes to the `webpack/src/` contents (such as .js files), build the webpack package at the command line with:
+After making changes to any of the `webpack/src/` contents (such as .js files), rebuild the webpack package at the command line with:

     npm run build

-And then copy the results into the static resource folder of your webapp project:
+And then copy the results into the static resource folder (`\public`) of your webapp project:

     cp .\dist\js\main.js ..\src\main\resources\public\js\